rauljordan/personal-site/content/2023-01-16-rust-concepts-I-wish-I-learned-earlier.md

 As a Go developer, the &ldquo;unsafe&rdquo; package felt sacrilegeous and something I seldom touched.
 However, the notion of unsafety in Rust is *very* different.
 In fact, a lot of the standard library uses &ldquo;unsafe&rdquo; to great success!
 How is this possible?
-Although Rust&rsquo;s strict guarantees on borrow-checking and memory safety apply to all code blocks that are not marked as &ldquo;unsafe&rdquo;, a developer writing &ldquo;unsafe&rdquo; Rust simply needs to guarantee its usage is sound to reap all the benefits.
+Although Rust&rsquo;s makes undefined behavior impossible, this does not apply to code blocks that are marked as &ldquo;unsafe&rdquo;.
+Instead, a developer writing &ldquo;unsafe&rdquo; Rust simply needs to guarantee its usage is sound to reap all the benefits.

 Take the example below, where we have a function that returns the item at a specified